 - Nausea and vomiting.

 Symptoms may appear in cycles.
-The time between episodes of fever and other symptoms varies with the specific parasite you are infected with.
-Episodes of symptoms may occur:
+The time between episodes of fever and other symptoms varies with the specific parasite infection that you have.

 There are other conditions with symptoms similar to a malaria infection.
 It is important that you see your doctor to find out the cause of your symptoms.

-But you may recover in a week to a month (or longer) after being infected with P. vivax, P. malariae, or P. ovale, even without treatment.
+You may recover in a week to a month (or longer) after being infected by some parasite species, even without treatment.
 But other species of the parasite can cause life-threatening complications .

 Malaria can be a very serious disease for anyone.
-But it can be especially serious for a pregnant woman and her developing fetus, for people without a spleen, and for young children.
+But it can be especially serious for a pregnant woman and her developing fetus , for young children , and for people with certain medical conditions.
 Medicine choices are limited for a pregnant woman or a child.
-Infection with P. falciparum can lead to death for a pregnant woman and her fetus.
-For these reasons, a pregnant woman should not travel to an area where she could get P. falciparum malaria.
-Visit the CDC website (www.cdc.gov/malaria/travelers/index.html) to find out whether malaria is a problem in the country where you will be traveling.
+Infection with some malaria parasites can lead to death for a pregnant woman and her fetus.

 What Increases Your Risk

-Risk factors (things that increase your risk) for getting malaria include:
+Things that increase your risk for getting malaria include: